BrandonXu6106/obsidianpublish/content/thoughts/hierarchical clustering.md

 ## Divisive Clustering (Top-down)

-Start with all examples in one cluster, then start dividing. (e.g., run [[K-means]] on a cluster, then run again on resulting clusters)
+Start with all examples in one cluster, then start dividing. (e.g., run [[K-means.md]] on a cluster, then run again on resulting clusters)

 ## Biclustering